The Survivors’ Health Project

 Please note that you will be able to participate while seated or on a mat.

-Many survivors experience chronic pain conditions that interfere with their quality of life.
-ARTiculation is a peer support and education group focused on exploring ways to live well, be informed self-advocates, address stigma and the health disparities that challenge our well-being.
-Sessions feature expressive-arts activities, self-care practices, relaxation techniques and guest speakers.
+Many survivors experience chronic health conditions that interfere with the quality of life.
+During CommYOUnity, we explore ways to live well, be informed self-advocates, address stigma and the health disparities that challenge well-being.
+Sessions feature informational workshops, seminars, listening sessions, and guest speakers.

 Articulating Health Newsletter